 Pronunciation of 'Defibrillator'

-The word 'defibrillator' refers to a medical device used to restore a normal heartbeat by delivering an electric shock to the heart.
-It is pronounced as 'dɪˈfɪb.rɪ.leɪ.tɚ' in American English.
+The word 'defibrillator' refers to a medical device used to restore a normal heartbeat by sending an electric pulse or shock to the heart.
+It is pronounced as 'dɪˈfɪb.rɪ.leɪ.tər' in English (en-US).

 Word Origin